 How to Create an Estate Plan in Pasadena

 Don't put off creating your estate plan.
 The future is never guaranteed, and it is always better to be prepared in the event of an emergency.
 An estate plan allows you to ensure your final wishes are taken care of.
-If you would like to create an estate plan, a Pasadena estate planning lawyer can make sure that all of your requests are covered.
-At the Law Offices of Donald P. Schweitzer, will discuss your goals to develop the best estate plan for your needs.
+If you would like to create an estate plan, a Pasadena lawyer can make sure that all of your requests are covered.
+At the Schweitzer Law Partners, will discuss your goals to develop the best estate plan for your needs.